richarvey/techshift-modernise/content/page/lab2.md

 To remove the resources you have created thus far:

 1) Select the S3 service.
 You will need to empty the DataBucketName bucket, along with the pipeline artifacts bucket.
-This will named like tsa-bootstrap-pipelineartifacts-?????.
-You can empty a bucket using the Empty button after selecting the bucket in S3.
+This will be named something like tsabootstrap-pipelineartifacts-?????.
+You can empty the bucket using the 'Empty' button after selecting the bucket in S3.

 2) Select the CloudFormation service.

 3) Select the TSAGallery stack by clicking the selection circle.
 The row will highlight blue.

-4) Using the Actions menu, select Delete stack.
+4) Using the Actions menu, select 'Delete stack'.

-5) When prompted, click Delete.
+5) When prompted, click 'Delete'.

 This will delete all the resources that were created using the main CloudFormation template.

-6) Use the same Delete stack method used on the TSAGallery stack to delete the TSA-Bootstrap stack.
+6) Use the same Delete stack method used on the TSAGallery stack to delete the TSABootstrap stack.

 #### Assets